chutichhuy/svg-sprite-generator/README.md

 # svg-sprite-generator

-While other sprite generators require writing script and config, our SVG sprite generator is created for designers who are not fond of coding.
-It takes a list of SVG files and make a single sprite file using ```<symbol>``` elements.
+Unlike similar Gulp or Grunt tools, our SVG sprite generator is created for designers who are not fond of coding.
+This tool simply takes a list of SVG files and make a single sprite file using ```<symbol>``` elements.

 SVG sprite generator is a helpful for creating icon systems.